ondrejsika/proxmox-training/README.md

 Go to __Datacenter__ -> __Permissions__

-You can add permissions to other users,groups on VMs, Containers, Storage.
+You can add permissions to other users, groups on VMs, Containers, Storage.

 ### Resource Pools

-You can use resource pools to assign permissons (user, grout) to some resources.
+You can use resource pools to assign permissions (user, grout) to some resources.

 ### Workflow

-- Create group
+- Create a group
-- Create pool
+- Create a pool
 - Configure pool permissions
 - Create users in Proxmox
 - Create users in Linux (adduser)
 - Add users to groups
-- Create resource in pool / Add resource to pool
+- Create a resource in pool / Add resource to pool

 ### Prometheus Monitoring